 I won’t bore you with a lot of statistics.
 You can find them elsewhere.
 Let me give you just two figures (source):

 - The value of export goods & services to continental Europe in 2016 (in fact the EU after Brexit): £241bn; down about 10% compared to 2006.

 - Trade growth with South Korea in 2016 was up by 100% (!) compared to 2010.

 What’s the point?

-When it comes to the impact of Brexit on UK Business looking at the EU only it has gone down with about 11% over a timespan of 10 years.
+When it comes to the impact of Brexit on UK Business looking at the EU only it has gone down by about 11% over a time span of 10 years.
 And it is likely that it will keep on going down if new trade deals with the EU will have to be re-negotiated.

 The Brexit impact on Business could, therefore, be an opportunity when you look at my second statistic: South Korea.

 Well, I hope that the answer is clear: Outside of the EU.
 So, how what’s the impact of Brexit on business in the UK?
 Likely business will be down with the EU, but, when done smart and skillful, can be up in other parts of the world.
 Let’s look at two options: the USA and Asia (including India).

 In 2017 I’ve had some British clients who wanted to expand to the US.
 But with President Donald Trump taking office, decided not to do anything and just wait and see.

 I’m not making any political statements here, for or against President Trump.
 All I’m saying is that the US is a very “natural” (not (culturally) neutral) market for the UK.
 The cultures are very comparable; not exactly the same.